Crash Twinsanity (PlayStation 2, Xbox)

 It should be noted that "CRASH_PUNCH" & "CRASH_WRESTLE_CREATURE" were explicitly known to be scrapped concepts later on, as the punch animation survived long enough to be eventually included in a demo build of Twinsanity, albeit with the loss of the slide move.
 Developer FakeNina (Paul Gardner), explains that a wrestling mechanic very similar to the Rollerbrawl function was to be planned for a mini-game on N.Sanity Island, where Crash would have to pin down a blue monkey for long enough to escape its offence.

 "CRASH_VEHICLE_GROUND_TRICK_FWD" seems to be related to a scrapped race track dubbed 'Krazy Komodo Crash Course', a parody/tribute to the Sega game OutRun.
 According to developer SpaceCat (Keith Webb), the other two islands from Crash Bandicoot were going to appear in the game, and the Second Island would have contained this race track.
 Cortex would sit in the passenger seat complaining about Crash's driving ability.
-The gimmick of this was that the vehicle had no breaks.
+The gimmick of this was that the vehicle had no brakes.

 Interestingly enough, "CRASH_JOIN_COOP" suggests that the game was intended to incorporate co-op play to some degree, probably during the levels where Crash and Cortex work together - this is furthered by the "CORTEX_LEAVE_COOP" animation being left in the game as well.